sassoftware/sas-container-recipes/README.md

 - A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) (community edition) on Linux or Mac must be installed on the build machine
 - Python2 with python-pip2 and virtualenv or Python3 and python-pip3 must be installed on the build machine
 - `java-1.8.0-openjdk` or another Java Runtime Environment (1.8.x) must be installed on the build machine
 - **Access to a Docker registry:** The build process will push built Docker images automatically to the Docker registry.
-Before running `build.sh` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
+Before running `sas-container-recipes` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
 - Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed: required for the deployment step but not required for the build step.
 - **Strongly recommended:** A local mirror of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### How to Build
-Examples of running build.sh to build multiple containers are provided below.
+Examples of running sas-container-recipes to build multiple containers are provided below.
 A non-root user is recommended for all build commands.

 **Example: Programming-Only Deployment, Mulitple Containers**

 ```
-  ./build.sh \
+  ./sas-container-recipes \
   --type multiple \
   --zip /path/to/SAS_Viya_deployment_data.zip \
   --docker-registry-namespace myuniquename \